duriantaco/pykomodo/README.md

 ### ** ***New*** ** Dry Run

 If you only want to see which files **would** be chunked (and in what priority order), without actually writing any output chunks, you can specify `--dry-run`.
 This is especially helpful if you’re testing new ignore/unignore patterns or priority rules.
+Note again, there will be **NO CHUNKING** being done.
+This is just to let you see what files will be chunked.

 Example: